ElecRei/dices-n-dragons/README.md

-# dices-n-dragons
+# Dices'n'Dragons
-Simple dice roller for DnD for the frugal player
+Simple dice roller for DnD for the frugal player.

+## Getting Started